lars-t-hansen/flatjs/SPEC.md

 ## Environment

 There is a new global object called "FlatJS".
-This is defined in libflatjs.js, which must be loaded once before the application files.
+This is defined in libflatjs.js, which must be loaded once before application files that are translated from FlatJS.

 For each primitive type (int8, uint8, int16, uint16, int32, uint32,
 float32, float64) there is a global variable with the type name